Ghbbbbb/Triple-S/README.md

 ## 📄 License

 Our project is open-sourced under the MIT license.
-Feel free to explore, modify, and share your innovations with the world.# Triple-S
+Feel free to explore, modify, and share your innovations with the world.